PennLINC/msdepression/index.md

       b) The volume of the overlap of that fascicle with the depression network

     2) A linear model relating the overlap of volume of the fascicle w/the depression network to the effect size from the depressed v nondepressed wilcoxon analysis.

-    3) This relationship was permuted 10,000 w/boot (w/replacement)

 #### Coloring scripts for fascicle visualizations (to be fed into DSI studio)